 In short, here's an overview of the different features we offer enterprise companies:

 - Orders: This feature allows you to connect your CRM to our platform for a seamless transition between sales and marketing operations.
 When a new campaign is booked through a client or an advertiser, the order is automatically passed along to the person in charge of kicking it off.

 - Workflow: This feature allows all accountable team members in a given project to be notified when it's their turn in the process, and to see the status of campaigns across clients at any given time.
 It's built to help your team coordinate management for ad operations, billing, and fulfillment.

 - Analytics: As described throughout this article, this feature allows you to analyze the performance of your marketing in nuanced ways to improve your team's responsiveness, optimize campaigns by identifying issues, and spot opportunities to drive better ROI for you and your clients.

 - Search Engine Optimization (SEO): Our SEO research tool, Raven Tools, allows you to gain detailed and actionable insights to help Improve organic and paid traffic campaigns and conversions.
-You can use it to detail out KPIs across your multi-channel marketing operations, and to understand and enhance your online visibility and improve performance.
+You can use it to detail out KPIs across your multi-channel marketing operations, understand and enhance your online visibility, and improve performance.

 When to Build vs. Buy

 If your needs for a reporting system are less complex, and static reports that don't need a lot of updating or flexibility are sufficient for you, it's likely that building on top of Google Data Studio would be a better option than building your own custom system.

 However, most enterprise-level marketing operations require a more sophisticated reporting system than can typically be built in-house.
 If you're working with lots of data from different sources and have many stakeholders involved from clients and customers to internal teams (all with their separate needs for custom reports), buying a pre-built solution that's flexible and offers you support is the way to go.